How to help a relative with dementia

 In the early stages of dementia, it is usually possible for the patient to continue living in his/her home independently, with just a few inexpensive adjustments.
 As the disorder affects memory, items in the home such as clocks displaying the days of the week and pill boxes with time compartments can be really useful.

 Dementia can affect balance and reaction times too, so you may wish to adapt your relative’s home further, taking all the necessary precautions to avoid trips and falls.
-Walk-in showers can take the dangers out of bathing, while rise and recline chairs can reduce the risks of falls when moving to sit or stand.
+Walk-in baths and showers can take the dangers out of bathing, while rise and recline chairs can reduce the risks of falls when moving to sit or stand.

 When making larger decisions, such as whether the cost of a stairlift is necessary for independent living, we advise being on hand to ensure your relative is weighing up all the options, and is able to ask for your opinion should they need it.